flock-community/aigentic/site/blog/2025-06-16-eudr/index.md

 ## Results

-The proof of concept demonstrated promising results.
+The solution demonstrated promising results.
 The agent achieved 98% accuracy on the golden dataset.
 Statistical analysis with a 95% confidence interval suggests that when applied to the complete product catalog, the real accuracy would likely fall between 96.77% and 99.23%, indicating robust performance suitable for large-scale EUDR compliance operations.